BerndWessels/react-webpack/README.md

 Remember that `babel-relay-plugin` will most likely be renamed soon to `babel-plugin-relay` - which means that the `babel-relay-plugin-loader` also needs to be updated.

+Add a changelog to make it easier for followers to find relevant changes.

 # Features
 * React
 * Relay